JeG99/northwind-queries/README.md

 # northwind-queries
-Queries I did for the Northwind db
+Queries I did for the Northwind db on MS SQL Server